doublexminus/docker-fhem/README.md

 directory has read/write permission for everyone.

 ## Special Plugins
+### LG HOMBOT
-### To use the HOMBOT-Plugin, you will need to create the following file
+To use the HOMBOT-Plugin, you will need to create the following file
 ```
 /opt/fhem/known-hosts
 ```